cyclejs-community/component-combinators/README.md

 ]);
 ```

-The same code could be written in a `JSX`-like dialect as :
+The same code could be written in a `JSX`-like dialect as:

 ```javascript
 export const App =